 The Bachelor of Science degree in Criminal Justice is a 120 credit-hour program.
 It is an interdisciplinary major, predicated on a common core of the humanities, social sciences, mathematics, and physical sciences.
-The goal of the program is to develop in students an increased analytical awareness of the role of law enforcement agencies, courts, and correctional institutions in the criminal justice system.
-The curriculum includes course work to provide students with awareness of recent advances in human dynamics, civil rights legislation and information technology.
+The goal of the program is to develop in students critical thinking skills and an increased analytical awareness of the role of law enforcement agencies, courts, correctional institutions, human services, and social advocacy venues in the criminal justice system.
+The curriculum includes coursework to provide students with awareness of recent advances in human dynamics, civil rights legislation, information technology and security, cybercrime, intelligence organizations, and leadership roles.

 The course of study consists of an extensive overview of the criminal justice system and an intensive examination of each of the major components of the system.
-The program is designed to serve students who may elect to enter the criminal justice profession immediately upon graduation, students of the liberal arts without professional interest in criminal justice, and students who desire to pursue graduate work.
-Criminal Justice majors are able to apply for an internship in a criminal justice related organization during their junior year.
+The program is designed to serve students who may elect to enter the criminal justice profession immediately upon graduation, students of the liberal arts with professional interest in criminal justice, and students who desire to pursue graduate or law school.
+Criminal Justice majors are able to apply for an internship during their junior year.

-To request an application form, please call the Admissions Office at 508-929-8040.
+To request an application form, please call the Admissions office at 508-929-8040.